stairwell-inc/integrations/stairwell-splunk-app/README.md

 This command operates on each event independently resulting from a search.
 It adds Stairwell enrichment data to each event that matches the type of data and the criteria given.

 There are 3 types of data currently supported:
-File hashes currently supported include md5, SHA1, SHA256 <do we need to list these?>
 #### Hostnames
 Example: find any field in the event called "host" and add Stairwell hostname enrichment data to it.